 Leader’s Oral Opening Comments

+This lecture the 2nd in a series of 3 discoveries about whom we really are and how that God created us.

 Temperaments — today some practical help for your team of church leaders.

 Let us help Sasha, Misha, Kostya, and Philip and go home and do the same there.